-When a former officer of Napoleon’s cavalry is targeted by Prussia’s secret police in 1836, he must face his own demons, evade the authorities and take his family across the ocean to carve out a new life on the untamed edge of America.
-1836: A Land Too Fabulous illuminates intricate family relationships amid the upheavals of war and slavery with intriguing glimpses of 19th Century Germany, Holland, Gibraltar, Cuba, a newly independent Republic of Texas, New Orleans when the city was almost entirely French, and northern Illinois when it was on the wild edge of the American frontier.
+When a veteran of Napoleon’s cavalry is targeted by Prussia’s secret police in 1836, he must face his own demons, evade the authorities and take his family across the ocean to carve out a new life on the untamed edge of America.
+1836: Escape to America illuminates intricate family relationships amid the upheavals of tyranny, war and slavery with intriguing glimpses of 19th Century Germany, Holland, Gibraltar, Cuba, and a newly independent Republic of Texas.
+The family's arrival in New Orleans and their travels to Chicago form the basis for Book 2 of The 1836 Series, 1837:Among Strangers.
+At that time, New Orleans was almost entirely French; Chicago was an infant boom town; and the rest of northern Illinois was on the wild edge of the American frontier.

-Does it seem strange that the title keeps changing?
+Does it seem strange that titles keep changing?
 I hear you!
-The publication process for fiction is long, confusing and difficult -- see Pre-Pub News to follow the pathway 1836 is taking.
+The publication process for fiction is long, confusing and difficult -- see Pre-Pub News to follow the pathway The 1836 Series is taking.
 Think of it as a cause you can espouse, and learn what you can do to help!